 The paper and the tasting menu

 Two tasting menus, both with a value for money indisputable.
 The menu 'Tradissune', 4 courses at 45 € (calf tonne; macaron fret duck and cardamom; cheek braised with herbs, beet and potatoes to Barbera; peach and amaretto) .
 And the 'Path' menu, 5 courses € 55: marinated anchovies with green and black butter; eggplant parmesan; rigatone squid and escarole; kid, walnut Piedmont, olives and sour red cabbage; almonds, figs and cooked wine.
 Raw materials Piedmont but not only, saw the link with the South Italy.

 The chef personally chooses the products.
-"I bought a Flower to fetch from the producers what I need in the morning, with which they have a chat and drink a glass of wine.
-A completely different rhythm of life".
+“I bought a guilder to fetch from the producers that I need in the morning, with which they have a chat and drink a glass of wine.
+A completely different atmosphere”.
 We started lunch with two chef's welcome, the omelette Piedmontese with field grasses, a soft salty pudding served in the shell egg, full flavor, Fat and delicate.
 And fake Langhe truffles, made with a chicken pate covered with mushroom powder and shaped by hand as if they were white truffles.

 We chose one of the traditional dishes of Pasquale Laera, risky but balanced: raw meat, turnip greens, mayonnaise sea urchins and cheese Tuma On Fe.
 The note ferrous curly, in a nice pairing with cheese fondue Tuma, exalts the flesh, and then throughout dominates the bitterness (Maybe a little’ too bitter) of turnip greens.